openprocurement/openprocurement.api/docs/source/tutorial.rst

 .. include:: tutorial/tender-documents.http
    :code:

-The single array element describes the document uploaded.
+The single array element describes the uploaded document.
 We can upload more documents:

 .. include:: tutorial/upload-award-criteria.http
    :code: